eclipsesource/tabris-js-docs/docs/latest/faq.md

 ### How to use the "nightly" Tabris.js build?

 If you want to keep up with the latest developments in Tabris.js, you can consume Tabris.js from the dist tag `"nightly"`.
 In your `package.json`, set the dependency for the `tabris` module to `"nightly"` or run `npm install tabris@nightly`.
-You then have to build the app using the [build service or Tabris CLI](../latest/build.md).
+You then have to build the app using the [Tabris CLI](../latest/build.md).
 The [Developer Apps](../latest/developer-app.md) from the stores may not work with nightly builds of the `tabris` module.

 ### How can I build my apps locally?

 You can use the [Tabris CLI](https://www.npmjs.com/package/tabris-cli) to build Tabris.js apps on your machine.
 This also requires the SDKs for the respective platform (e.g. the Android SDK for Android).
-See [Local Build](../latest/build.md#local-build) for a detailed guide.

 ### Is Tabris.js 100% compatible with Cordova plug-ins?